"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Friends Seminary’s Center for Peace, Equity & Justice* supports student and faculty development of the core values of equality, diversity, and community engagement, which reflects Quaker testimonies and their accompanying legacy of activism.
 The Center brings together academic, social, and cultural programs that contribute to wider movements for social change.
 By connecting theory to real-world practice, the Center stresses learning through action, and equips students and faculty with global competencies that allow them to realize their human capacity to bring about the world that ought to be.
 Through its programs and course offerings, grounded in Quaker philosophy and practice, the Center seeks to connect ideas, resources, and people to advance social justice, build inclusive and sustainable communities, and foster lifelong commitments to public service.

-CPEJ Purview & Programming includes:
+CPEJ Purview & Programming Includes:

 • Quaker Education